mdumke/tealeaf_exercises/blog/lesson 2.4.md

 - adding pagination is not too complicated.
 You need 1. the ActiveRecord methods `limit` and `offset`, 2. a way of determining which page to fetch (often done via query parameters), and 3. specify links that have proper query parameters
 - you can define aliases for a model's attributes via `alias_attribute :home, :address` (provided by ActiveSupport)
-- the difference between including and extending a module is that the first will create instance methods and the second will create class methods in the class that includees the module
+- the difference between including and extending a module is that the first will create instance methods and the second will create class methods in the class that includes the module
 - be careful in production when performing operations that touch all the data in a table, it might take really long or hinder execution of other processes
 - Rails provides the two variables `request` and `response` that can be read from and written to.
-The controllers' render-method for example changes the MIME-type and body of the response
+The controller's render-method for example changes the MIME-type and body of the response
 - different database systems return data in different formats (e.g. SQLite3 returns arrays, postgres returns ARELs, but the respective Rails database adapters take care of these differences)
-- note that after creating a resource, we want to perform a redirect because otherwise a page-refresh would create the resource a second time
+- note that after creating a resource in a controller, we want to perform a redirect because otherwise a page-refresh would create the resource a second time
-- the 'flash' is just a piece of the session that Rails conveniently clears after each request
+- the *flash* is just a piece of the session that Rails conveniently clears after each request
 - finally, and as guidance for next steps, here are some recommendations of helpful books:
   - basic
     - Eloquent Ruby (!) (by Russ Olsen)